 Reduction: Reduce the impacts of volcanic activity

-This page provides volcanic activity reduction messages.
+This page provides volcanic activity risk reduction messages.

 Find out from your local Civil Defence Emergency Management Group what the volcanic risk is in your area.
 Auckland, Bay of Plenty, Gisborne, Hawkes Bay, northern Manawatū, Northland, Taranaki and Waikato are especially at risk from volcanic ash falls.